 - toasted chunks of sourdough bread and sliced cherry tomatoes

-In a large stockpot, heat olive oil to medium heat.
+- In a large stockpot, heat 2 tablespoons olive oil to medium heat.
 Add onion and 1 teaspoon salt.
 Cook for 6 minutes.
 Then stir in garlic and potato.
 Cook for 2 minutes to combine flavors.
-Add stock, bay leaf, black pepper, spinach, and broccoli.
+Add stock, bay leaf, black pepper, and spinach.